CarlosTheran/NautilusTutorial/creating executing a pod/kubectl_pods.md

 ```
 change the word node by one the modality defined as node.

 At this point, you don't have any pods on your namespace.
-Let's create a pod and lunch it and check the status of the pod.
+Let's create a pod and launch it and check the status of the pod.
 To create a pod, we need to follow a structured file save as yaml extension.
 Lets create folder called pods
 ```
   mkdir pods